AnotherFoxGuy/cmakepp/source/map/README.md

 ## <a name="map_merge"></a> `map_merge`

+ creates a union from all all maps passed as ARGN and combines them in result you can merge two maps by typing map_union(${map1} ${map1} ${map2}) maps are merged in order ( the last one takes precedence)

 ## <a name="map_permutate"></a> `map_permutate`

  permutates the specified input map takes every key of the input map and treats the value as a list the result is n maps which contain one value per key